Roofing contractors in

 Licensing Requirements

-Florida requires a state-certified roofing contractor license.
+Florida requires a Certified Roofing Contractor license through DBPR.
 Must pass business and finance exam plus roofing trade exam.
 Requires 4 years experience or approved education.
-License renewal every 2 years with 14 hours continuing education.
-Additional local occupational licenses may be required in Orlando.
+Class A covers unlimited value projects, Class B limited to $200,000.
+Renewal every 2 years with 14 hours continuing education including 1 hour workers comp, 1 hour workplace safety, 2 hours advanced Florida Building Code.

 Permit Requirements